After the Foreclosure Process

 The Day After the Foreclosure Auction

 After a home is sold at auction, it is very difficult for the foreclosure to be undone unless there was truly something "wrongful" that happened during the process.
 You can have an attorney review your situation to determine if there is anything that can be done.
-Even if the foreclosure is wrongful, you can still lose your eviction case and possession of the house before the wrongful foreclosure case is resolved.
+Even if the foreclosure was wrongful, you can still lose your eviction case and possession of the house before the wrongful foreclosure case is resolved.

 If you or someone you know is facing foreclosure, or has already been foreclosed on, call us at 713-595-8200, or click the button below to schedule a free consultation.